 How many applications do you receive per year, and out of those, how many do you usually accept into the program?

-The amount of applications received by the program varies from year to year, and the rate of acceptance depends on several different factors, including available space and the amount of funding available for graduate students.
-Typically, we have accepted 3-5 students per year into the Biology Ph.D. program.
+The amount of applications received by the program varies from year to year, and has been in the range of 50-75 recently.
+The rate of acceptance depends on several different factors, including available space and the amount of funding available for graduate students.
+We are currently looking to accept 8 students per year into the Biology Ph.D. program.

 What is the average timeframe for completion of the program?

-Our students usually take an average of approximately five (5) years to complete all program requirements, although the time will vary depending primarily on the progress of a student’s research.
+Our students usually take an average of approximately five years (5.2 years during the last decade) to complete all program requirements, although the time will vary depending primarily on the progress of a student’s research.

 Does the Department of Biology offer a Master's degree?

-At this time, the only graduate degree offered in the Department of Biology is the Ph.D.
+No, not at this time.
+The only graduate degree offered in the Department of Biology is the Ph.D.
 For information on other programs and departments that offer Master's degrees, please refer to the main website for the Georgetown University Graduate School of Arts and Sciences.